Calculate Lx/Tx ratios from a given set of CW-OSL curves assuming late light

 numeric (optional): option to set a manual value for the overdispersion (for

-error calculation.
-The value should be provided as absolute squared count values, e.g.sigmab = c(300,300)
+LnTxandTnTx), used for theLx/Txerror calculation.
+The value should be provided as absolute squared count values, e.g.sigmab = c(300,300).
+Note: If only one value is provided this value is taken for both (LnTxandTnTx) signals.- sig0

 numeric (with default): allow adding an extra component of error to the final

 integer (with default): round numbers to the specified digits.
-If digits is set to
+If set to

 Value